BenchmarkAnalytics/interview-docker-nodejs/README.md

 1. Download project
 1. `npm install` to install dependencies
-1. Run `node app.js` to host server
+1. Run `node app.js` from the project root to host server
-1. Server available on port 3000
+1. Server exposed on port 3000